 Similar tours to Machu Picchu you might be interested in:

-Booking the famous Machu Picchu Trek is easy with TreXperience; click on any BOOK NOW button, select your departure date, fill up the form with all details requested, including passport information, and finally submit the initial payment required to book the Inca Trail Trek.
+Booking the famous Inca Trail Machu Picchu Trek is easy with TreXperience.
+Click on any BOOK NOW button on our website, select your departure date, fill out the form with all requested details, including passport information, and finally submit the initial payment required to book the Inca Trail Trek.

-Due to the permits' strict booking policy for the Inca Trail administered by the Peruvian Government, all Inca Trail bookings must be confirmed manually.
-Only after manual confirmation from our side will your tour be 100% guaranteed.
+Due to the strict booking policy for the Inca Trail permits administered by the Peruvian Government, all Inca Trail bookings must be confirmed manually.
+Your tour will be 100% guaranteed only after manual confirmation from our side.
+This process could take up to 48 hours on weekends.

 How can I reduce the risk of altitude sickness?

-There are a few things you can do to reduce your risk of altitude sickness:
+Before embarking on a hiking trip to Machu Picchu, you should consider a few things you can do to reduce the risk of altitude sickness:

 • Arrive at Cusco two days in advance so your body has time to acclimatize